DVMProject/dvmhost/README.md

 - If you have old configuration files, missing comments or new parameters, there is a tool provided in the "tools" directory of the project called `config_annotator.py` this is a Python CLI tool designed to compare an existing configuration file against the example configuration file and recomment and add missing parameters (along with removing illegal/invalid parameters).
 It is recommended to backup your existing configuration file before running this tool on it. *This tool is only designed for the `dvmhost` configuration file, and no other configuration file!*

+- By default Linux may restrict the maximum size of the receive and send buffers used by the kernel for network traffic.
+Please check the limits with `sudo sysctl net.core.rmem_max` and `sudo sysctl net.core.wmem_max`, these should be at least 2MB (2097152), while DVM will operate in lower limits, you will see startup errors similar to: "failed to resize socket recv buffer, XXXXXX != 2097152", or "failed to resize socket send buffer, XXXXXX != 2097152".

 ## Security Warnings

 It is highly recommended that the REST API interface not be exposed directly to the internet.
 If such exposure is wanted/needed, it is highly recommended to proxy the dvmhost REST API through a modern web server (like nginx for example) rather then directly exposing dvmhost's REST API port.